 Description: Students opting for AP English 121 will obtain two grade 12 credits in English, one for 121 and one for the second semester portion of the course.
 The two halves of the course are intended to provide the equivalent of a first year university course in English Language and Literature.
 An essential element of the course is preparation for the AP exams.
 Two are written in English: English Language and Composition; English Literature and Composition.
-Success on AP exams can lead to advanced standing (a first year credit in English) at most universities in Canada, United States and at many other institutions around the world.
+Success on AP exams can lead to advanced standing (a first-year credit in English) at most universities in Canada, United States and at many other institutions around the world.

-Students with specific interest in this area can also select from the following options in Grades 11 & 12.

-Canadian Literature 120

-Prerequisite: English 111 or 112

-Description: Canadian Literature 120 involves a study of Canadian plays, poetry, short stories and novels.
-An emphasis is placed on how the literature of the nineteenth, twentieth and twenty first centuries reflects Canadian identity and how it is unique in world literature.

-Media Studies 120

-Description: This is a hands-on course in the media.
-It will deal with film, television, advertising and video.
+Elective Courses Students with specific interest in this area can also select from the following options in Grades 11 and 12.
+Canadian Literature 120 Prerequisite: English 111 or 112 Description: Canadian Literature 120 involves a study of Canadian plays, poetry, short stories and novels.
+An emphasis is placed on how the literature of the nineteenth, twentieth and twenty-first centuries reflects Canadian identity and how it is unique in world literature.
+Dramatic Arts 110 & 120 Prerequisite: English 10 Description: Dramatic Arts 110 is a course designed for any student interested in developing skills related to creativity, per- formance and production.
+This course is highly participatory and will involve the development of collaborative projects.
+In Dra- matic Arts 120, students will expand upon the skills acquired.
+Media Studies 120 Description: This is a hands-on course in the media.
+It will deal with film, television advertising and video.
 The course will cover the characteristics and techniques of each medium and will involve extensive practical work in such areas as the making of videos and commercials.
 Although it is a hands-on course, students are expected to do a substantial amount of reading and writing dealing with the theory related to the various media.
 Priority will be given to grade 12 students.

-Theatre Arts 120

-Prerequisite: English 10

-Description: This course deals with the major aspects of theatre performance, including acting, interpretation, stage craft, play management, & theatre history.
-The course offers the opportunity to deal with both practical and theoretical issues as they relate to drama and theatre.

-Journalism 120

-Prerequisite: English 10

-Description: Journalism 120 provides students with intensive practice in writing and editing.
+Journalism 120 Prerequisite: English 10 Description: Journalism 120 provides students with intensive practice in writing and editing.
 Students learn to identify or generate story ideas, to gather pertinent information and to write and edit their stories with a view to publication.
 The activities accompanying preparation for publication engage students in creative skills such as writing, design, layout and photography, and in practical skills such as budgeting, meeting deadlines and working with others.
-Examining examples of journalistic style is an element of the course but writing for publication is the focus.
+Examining examples of journalistic style is an element of the course, but writing for publication is the focus.

-Mathematics Department Course Offerings